Nissan NV200: NV200 New York City taxi

 A version of NV200 New York City taxi with rear ramp for wheelchair access, integrated restraint system for securing of wheelchairs was unveiled at the 2012 New York International Auto Show as the NV200 Mobility Taxi.
-The conversion of the NV200 Mobility Taxi was done by Indiana-based BraunAbility.
+The conversion of the NV200 Mobility Taxi was done by BraunAbility.

 NV200 Compact Cargo Van

 The NV200 Compact Cargo Van was unveiled at the 2012 Chicago Auto Show.
 US models went on sale at Nissan Commercial Vehicle dealers beginning in early 2013 as 2013 model year vehicles.
 Early models include a 2.0-liter 16-valve 4-cylinder engine and Xtronic CVT.
 The 2014 model year vehicle went on sale in January 2014.
 The introductory lineup consisted of the S and SV models.